hashicorp/vagrant/website/source/docs/hyperv/usage.html.md

 permissions.

 Boxes for Hyper-V can be easily found on
-[HashiCorp's Atlas](https://atlas.hashicorp.com/boxes/search).
+[HashiCorp's Vagrant Cloud](https://vagrantcloud.com/boxes/search).
 To get started, you might want to try the `hashicorp/precise64` box.